TV Tropes is 149% Funded

 ) look rather askance at attempts by the "lesser races" to develop time travel.
 The Doctor claims to have left Gallifrey in opposition to its xenophobia and stagnation.

-- Absolute Xenophobe: Not absolute, but they don't like anyone visiting their planet, they don't like to leave home, and they all seem to live in one giant city encased in a massive glass dome.
+- Absolute Xenophobe: Nowhere near as bad as the Daleks, but the Time Lords don't like anyone visiting their planet, they don't like to leave home, and they all seem to live in one giant city encased in a massive glass dome.

 - Abusive Precursors: They used to amuse themselves by snatching people out of time, dropping them in the Death Zone and watching them fight.